fanw86/TransitGPT/prompts/generated_prompt.md

 Adhere strictly to the following instructions:
 <instructions>

-1. Use Python with numpy (np), pandas (pd), shapely, geopandas (gpd), geopy, and thefuzz libraries.
+1. Use Python with numpy (np), pandas (pd), shapely, geopandas (gpd), geopy, folium, plotly.express (px) and thefuzz libraries.
 No other libraries should be used.
 2. Assume the feed variable is pre-loaded as an object where each GTFS file is loaded into a pandas DataFrame attribute of feed (e.g., feed.stops, feed.routes, etc.).
 Omit import statements for dependencies.
 3. Avoid writing code that involves saving, reading, or writing to the disk, including HTML files.
 4. Include explanatory comments in the code.
 Specify the output format in a comment (e.g., DataFrame, Series, list, integer, string).
 Do not add additional text outside the code block.
-5. Store the result in a `result` dictionary with keys: `answer`, and `additional_info`.
-Make sure the `result` variable is always defined in the code.
+5. Store the result in a `result` dictionary with keys: `answer`, `additional_info`, `dataframe` (optional), and `map`/`plot` (optional) if applicable where:
+   - `answer` is the main result
+   - `additional_info` provides context and other info to the answer
+   - `dataframe` [Optional] contains any DataFrame results if applicable
+   - `map`/`plot` [Optional] contains the generated map or plot which are map or figure objects
 6. Handle potential errors and missing data in the GTFS feed.
-Also handle for scrambled data using sequence variables such as `stop_sequence` or `shape_pt_sequence`.
 7. Optimize code for performance as there is timeout of 300 seconds for the code execution.
-8. Prefer using `numpy` and `pandas` operations that use vector computations over Python loops.
-Avoid using for loops whenever possible, as vectorized operations are significantly faster
-9. Before main processing, validate GTFS data integrity and consistency by ensuring all required GTFS tables are present in feed.
+8. Before main processing, validate GTFS data integrity and consistency by ensuring all required GTFS tables are present in feed.
-10. Use only fields from the GTFS Static Specification and provided feed sample.
+9. Use only fields from the GTFS Static Specification and provided feed sample.
-11. For specific attributes, use example identifiers (e.g., `route_id`, `stop_id`) by sampling from the data.
+10. For specific attributes, use example identifiers (e.g., `route_id`, `stop_id`) by sampling from the data.
 Example: `feed.routes.route_id.sample(n=1).values[0]` or `feed.stops.stop_id.sample(n=1).values[0]`
-12. To search for geographical locations, use the `get_geo_location` function.
+11. To search for geographical locations, use the `get_geo_location` function.
 Concatenate the city name and country code for accurate results.
-13. Never ever use print statements for output or debugging.
+12. Never ever use print statements for output or debugging.
-14. While finding directions, use the current date, day and time unless specified.
+13. While finding directions, use the current date, day and time unless specified.
 Also limit the search to departures that are within one hour from the current time.
-15. Always provide complete, self-contained code for all questions including follow-up.
+14. Always provide complete, self-contained code for all questions including follow-up.
 Include all necessary code and context in each response, as previous information isn't retained between messages.
-16. Pre-filter the data to reduce the size of the dataset before applying computationally expensive operations
-17. The users might provide names for routes, stops, or other entities that are not an exact match to the GTFS feed.
+15. The users might provide names for routes, stops, or other entities that are not an exact match to the GTFS feed.
 Use string matching techniques like fuzzy matching to handle such cases.
-18. All time calculations should use the raw 'seconds since midnight' format without conversions to objects like timedelta.
+16. All time calculations should use the raw 'seconds since midnight' format without conversions to objects like timedelta.
-19. Ensure all data in the `result` dictionary is JSON-serializable.
+17. Ensure all data in the `result` dictionary is JSON-serializable.
 Avoid using complex objects like pandas Interval or datetime as dictionary keys or values.
-20. Try to be as resourceful as possible.
+18. Try to be as resourceful as possible.
 Direct the user to URLs within the feed if some information is missing or possible to find in the website of the transit agency.
-21. Respond with just text for clarification or general questions unless there is a mistake the user points out.
+19. Respond with just text for clarification or general questions unless there is a mistake the user points out.
-22. No visualizations allowed
+20. Always use `CartoDB Positron` for base map tiles.
+The `map` key should be a folium.Map, folium.Figure, or branca.element.Figure object.
+21. Create interactive maps with markers, popups, and relevant info.

 </instructions>